-SYNOD MINISTRIES AND OPERATIONS STAFF
+SYNOD MINISTRIES AND

-When staff return from their Christmas/NewYear leave in January they will be returning to their regular places of work, either at Wesley Place in Lonsdale Street, or at CTM in Parkville.
-Please note that any 9251 telephone numbers are no longer valid, as these related to the old Synod offices in Little Collins Street.
 If you need to contact someone from Synod Ministries and Operations whose phone number starts with 9251, please call Wesley Place UCA Reception on (03) 9116-1400.

 WELLBEING

 During this time it is important that we all take care of ourselves and of each other.
 Sometimes we may need help to do this.
 Below are just some of the places you can turn to if you, or someone you know, may need some assistance coping with COVID restrictions: